salman611/TicTacToe-Project1/README.md

 7. Choose the correct data type for how your Tic Tac Toe board should be represented in JS
 8. Add jQuery to your HTML file
 9. Begin working on the major user stories, 1 at a time
-- As a user, I should be able to start a new tic tac toe game
-- As a user, I should be able to click on a square to add X first and then O, and so on
-- As a user, I should be shown a message after each turn for if I win, lose, tie or who's turn it is next
-- As a user, I should not be able to click the same square twice
-- As a user, I should be shown a message when I win, lose or tie
-- As a user, I should not be able to continue playing once I win, lose, or tie
-- As a user, I should be able to play the game again without refreshing the page
 10. Deploy your application to github pages
 ---